open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 ## Reading and Validating your Receiver Settings

-In order to be instantiated and participate in pipelines the Collector needs to identify your receiver and properly load it's settings from within it's configuration file.
+In order to be instantiated and participate in pipelines the Collector needs to identify your receiver and properly load its settings from within its configuration file.

 The `tailtracer` receiver will have the following settings: